Current as of July 2015 | Download print version (in PDF)

 In addition, foundations that pursue the following purposes – and so state in their governing documents – do not pay income tax:

-The income subject to exemption must: a) be dedicated specifically to the above specific purposes within Peru; b) must not be distributed, either directly or indirectly, between members or associates; and c) the organization’s governing documents must state that, in the event of dissolution, assets must be directed to any of the purposes included in this article (Income Tax Law Article 19(b)).
-The requirement that an organization include the aforementioned dissolution provision in its governing documents does not apply to those organizations registered in APCI’s Registry of Foreign Organizations or Institutions of International Technical Cooperation (ENIEX).
+The income subject to exemption must: a) be dedicated specifically to the above specific purposes within Peru; b) must not be distributed, either directly or indirectly, between members or associates or affiliated parties (partes vinculadas); and c) the organization’s governing documents must state that, in the event of dissolution, assets must be directed to any of the purposes included in this article (Income Tax Law Article 19(b)).
+The requirement that an organization include the aforementioned dissolution provision in its governing documents does not apply to those foreign organizations registered in APCI’s Registry of Foreign Organizations or Institutions of International Technical Cooperation (ENIEX).

 The source of the organization’s income for the purposes of determining exemption is irrelevant as long as the organization pursues the specific purposes “eligible” for tax exemption.
 As such, there is no specific mention of the tax treatment of income derived from economic activities in the tax laws.

-Associations and foundations that do not qualify for exemption are taxed in the “third category” (corporate tax) rate, which is currently 30% (annual fee) of net income.
+Associations and foundations that do not qualify for exemption are taxed in the “third category” (corporate tax) rate, according to the following shares of net income per applicable year:

 In 2003, the Income Tax Law was revised to incorporate limited deductions for donations to a select universe of NPOs.
-Eligible NPOs must pursue one of the following purposes: charity; social assistance or well-being; education; culture; science; art; literature; athletics; health; indigenous cultural and/or historical patrimony; or other “similar objectives” (Income Tax Law (as modified by Law 27804) Article 37(x)).
-They must also be certified by Peru’s Ministry of Economy and Finance via ministerial resolution as eligible to receive tax deductible donations (Income Tax Law (as modified by Law 27804) Article 37(x)).
-Pursuant to a Ministerial Resolution issued in December 2008, NPOs must provide additional documentation to the government in connection with their application for certification by the Ministry of Economy and Finance to be eligible to receive tax deductible donations (Ministerial Resolution (Resolución Ministerial) No. 767-2008-EF/15).
+Eligible NPOs must pursue one of the following purposes: charity, social assistance or well-being, education, culture, science, art, literature, athletics, health, indigenous cultural and/or historical patrimony, or other “similar objectives” (Income Tax Law (as modified by Law 27804) Article 37(x)).
+The NPOs must also be certified by Peru’s Ministry of Economy and Finance via ministerial resolution as eligible to receive tax deductible donations (Income Tax Law (as modified by Law 27804) Article 37(x)).
+Pursuant to a Ministerial Resolution issued in December 2008, NPOs must provide additional documentation to the government in connection with their application for certification by the Ministry of Economy and Finance, in order to be eligible to receive tax deductible donations (Ministerial Resolution (Resolución Ministerial) No. 767-2008-EF/15).
 Decreto Legislativo No. 1112and SUNAT Resolution No. 184-2012-SUNAT (in force from August 10, 2012) establish that the SUNAT is in charge of the certification of an eligible entity to receive tax-deductible donations.
 This certification is for the period of three years and is subject to renewal by the entity involved.

-Covered donors include taxpayers that are subject to the payment of taxes under the Income Tax Law, that have formed or registered in Peru (with the exception of those eligible for tax exemption), and that have provided information to SUNAT on the donation.
+Covered donors include taxpayers that a) are subject to the payment of taxes under the Income Tax Law; b) have formed or registered in Peru (with the exception of those eligible for tax exemption); and c) have provided information to SUNAT on the donation.
 The organization receiving the donation also must be authorized by the SUNAT through a resolution.
 Donations made to organizations pursuing the aforementioned purposes are considered third category (“corporate”) income-tax-deductible expenses.
 A donor’s deduction is capped at 10% of net income at the third category (“corporate”) tax rate.

 Peru subjects the sale of most goods and services to a General Sales Tax (GST), at a current tax rate of 18%.
 There is no general exemption for NPOs in Peru.
 Legal persons that do not engage in economic activities are subject to the tax when: 1) they import covered goods, whether habitually or not; and 2) they habitually engage in operations contemplated under the purview of the GST.
 The provision of services is considered “habitual” when the services resemble those provided commercially; for example, an association’s provision of consulting services or technical assistance as a means of ensuring its self-sustainability.
 The following activities are not subject to the GST: